There are 4 ways in which goods can move across the border:

 ATA carnets are international customs documents used for the temporary export or import of goods.

-If the trader arranges for the goods to move under the ATA Convention the driver must:
+If the trader arranges for the goods to move under the ATA Convention

 - obtain the ATA carnet document from the trader